leiradel/ddlt/README.md

   * `code`: the template source code
   * `open_tag`: the open tag that delimits special template instructions
   * `close_tag`: the close tag
-  * `name`: an optional template name, which is used in error messages; `"template"` is used if this argument is not provided
+  * `name`: an optional template name, which is used in error messages; `'template'` is used if this argument is not provided

 There are two template instructions, one to emit content to the output, and another to execute arbitrary Lua code.
 To emit content, use the open tag followed by `=`.
 To execute code, use the open tag followed by `!`.